Faaben/w3schools-database/README.md

 and inserts the respective data.

 ## Features
+1. Get and list all Products
+1. Get and list all suppliers
-1. Get and list all categories
+2. Get and list all categories
+2. Create a new product
+2. Create a new supplier
 2. Create a new category
 3. Update an existing category
 4. Delete a category